The JavaScript programming language is used to make web pages interactive and dynamic.

 3. Have a Clean URL Structure

 Google will never recommend the use of lone hashes (#) and hash bangs (#!) within URLs.
-For that reason, JavaScript-powered sites with fragment identify within the URLs won’t get any benefit from web crawlers.
+For that reason, JavaScript-powered sites with fragments identified within the URLs won’t get any benefit from web crawlers.
 However, SEO professionals can use pushState History API to update the URLs in the address bar and allow JavaScript sites to use clean URLs.

-After all, search engines like clean URLs as they have a plain text and that’s why users can decipher sans technical knowledge.
-You can also use pushState for infinite scroll in order to get the UTL updated each time someone clicks the page.
+After all, search engines like clean URLs as they have plain text and that’s why users can decipher sans technical knowledge.
+You can also use pushState for infinite scroll to get the UTL updated each time someone clicks the page.

 4. Test Your Website for JavaScript Feasibility

-The testing of a site should also involve evaluation of whether the content on the webpages displays in the DOM.
+The testing of a site should also involve the evaluation of whether the content on the web pages displays in the DOM.
 You should also test some pages to check if Google is finding it difficult to index the content.
-The test should also check whether Google is able to see the JavaScript and content in the robots.txt for analysis.
+The test should also check whether Google can see the JavaScript and content in the robots.txt for analysis.

 5. Let Search Engines have HTML Snapshots